vinzens81/Arduino_LED_WS2812/README.md

 The analog read with USB and external power connected is broken.
 In this cases i have never reached 100% readout.
 So i just disconnected USB for testing

+This is open source, do whatever you want with that code!